-The affirmative vote of the holders of a majority of the shares present in person or represented by proxy and entitled to vote at the annual meeting will be required to ratify the appointment of RSM US LLP (formerly McGladrey LLP).
+The affirmative vote of the holders of a majority of the shares present in person or represented by proxy and entitled to vote at the annual meeting will be required to ratify the appointment of RSM US LLP.
 Abstentions will be counted toward the tabulation of votes cast on proposals presented to the stockholders and will have the same effect as "Against" votes.
 Broker non-votes are counted towards a quorum, but are not counted for any purpose in determining whether this matter has been approved.

-The board recommends that you vote FOR the ratification of the appointment of RSM US LLP (formerly McGladrey LLP) as our independent registered public accounting firm for 2016.
+The board recommends that you vote FOR the ratification of the appointment of RSM US LLP as our independent registered public accounting firm for 2017.